madMAx43v3r/mmx-node/docs/pooling_protocol.md

 - `height`: Block height the proof is for
 - `hash`: Message hash for signature (see below)
 - `challenge`: VDF challenge (hash) for this height and fork
+- `contract`: Plot NFT address
 - `account`: Payout address (can be multiple per NFT, first partial creates account)
-- `proof`: Proof, can be Proof of Space or Proof of Stake (see below)
 - `pool_url`: The base URL used to make this request
 - `harvester`: Harvester name, usually hostname
 - `difficulty`: Partial difficulty used when performing lookup (might be different than current setting)
 - `lookup_time_ms`: Harvester lookup time (ms)
+- `proof`: Proof, can be Proof of Space or Proof of Stake (see below)
 - `farmer_sig`: Farmer signature based on `hash` and `proof.farmer_key`
 - `__type`: `mmx.Partial`